mossgreenman/godot3-mobile2d-boilerplate/README.md

 terms of the GNU General Public License.

 ## Contributing
-If you want to contribute to this project, feel free contact me at mossgreenman6698@gmail.com
+If you want to contribute to this project, feel free contact me via <a href="mailto:mossgreenman6698@gmail.com">mossgreenman6698@gmail.com</a>